 The IR35 reforms (off-payroll rules) have been in place in the public sector since April 2017 and were due to be implemented in the private sector in April 2020.
 Due to the impact of COVID-19, the private sector implementation has been delayed by a year.

-Many public sector bodies have incorrectly assumed that the new IR35 reforms will not affect them, and only private sector business will need to chance.
+Many public sector bodies have incorrectly assumed that the new IR35 reforms will not affect them, and only private sector business will need to change.
 In this blog, we will look at how the IR35 reforms will impact all organisations irrespective of status, and what they need to do to be ready for April 2021.

 What is IR35 and the Off-Payroll Working Rules?